The ${\rm PSL}(2,\mathbb{R})^2$-configuration space of four points in the torus $S^1\times S^1$: M obius Structure

-for each $(x_1,y_1)$ and $(x_2,y_2)$ in $\T$.
-In Section \ref{sec:cons} we explain the reason why we cannot have a natural positive cross-ratio compatible with the group action that is associated to any metric on $\T$.
-The following corollary concerning $\fM_T$ follows directly from Proposition \ref{prop:Ptol-eq-T}. \begin{cor} The M\"obius structure $\fM_\T$ is not Ptolemaean.
+It is instructive to contrast this with the rank-1 setting.
+In boundaries of rank-1 symmetric spaces, such as the Heisenberg group bounding $\bH_\C^2$, the natural Möbius structure is associated to the Korányi gauge, which respects a generalised triangle inequality and is strictly Ptolemaean.
+In the rank-2 setting of $\T$, the metric $\rho$ fails to be subadditive.
+Geometrically, this failure reflects the independent causal variations allowed along the product structure of $S^1 \times S^1$, which breaks the rigid Carnot-Carathéodory structure present in rank-1 boundaries.
+In Section \ref{sec:cons} we explain the representation-theoretic reason why we cannot have a natural positive cross-ratio compatible with the group action that is associated to any standard metric on $\T$.
+The following corollary concerning $\fM_\T$ follows directly from Proposition \ref{prop:Ptol-eq-T}. \begin{cor} The M\"obius structure $\fM_\T$ is not Ptolemaean.
 However, Circles are Ptolemaean circles for $\fM_\T$. \end{cor}

-\section{Application to Boundaries of ${\rm SO_0}(2,2)/{\rm SO}(2)\times{\rm SO}(2)$ and $AdS^3$}
+\section{Application to Boundaries of ${\rm SO}_0(2,2)/{\rm SO}(2)\times{\rm SO}(2)$ and $AdS^3$}

-In this section we show how the torus appears as the F\"urstenberg boundary of the symmetric space ${\rm SO_0}(2,2)/{\rm SO}(2)\times{\rm SO}(2)$ as well as the ideal boundary of the 3-dimensional anti-de Sitter space $AdS^3$.
-We refer to \cite{BJ} for compactifications of symmetric spaces, to \cite{B} for recent developments on M\'obius structures in F\"urstenberg boundaries and finally to \cite{D} for a comprehensive treatment of anti-de Sitter space and its relations to Hyperbolic Geometry.
+In this section we show how the torus appears as the Fürstenberg boundary of the symmetric space ${\rm SO}_0(2,2)/{\rm SO}(2)\times{\rm SO}(2)$ as well as the ideal boundary of the 3-dimensional anti-de Sitter space $AdS^3$.
+We refer to \cite{BJ} for compactifications of symmetric spaces, to \cite{B} for recent developments on M\"obius structures in Fürstenberg boundaries, and finally to \cite{D} for a comprehensive treatment of anti-de Sitter space and its relations to Hyperbolic Geometry.

 Let $\R^{2,2}=\R^4\setminus\{0\}$ be the real vector space of dimension 4 equipped with a non-degenerate, indefinite pseudo-hermitian form $\langle\cdot,\cdot\rangle$ of signature $(2,2)$.
 Such a form is given by a $4\times 4$ matrix with 2 positive and 2 negative eigenvalues.
-Let $\bx=\left[ \right]^T$ and $\by=\left[ \right]^T$ be column vectors.
+Let $\bx= ^T$ and $\by= ^T$ be column vectors.
 The pseudo-hermitian form is then defined by

 and it is given by the matrix